jpmorganchase/anu/docs/examples/trajectory_3D.md

 </script>

 # 3D Trajectory on a Map
-Based on the sample log from [Data Comets](https://www.datacomets.com/).
+Based on a sample log from [Data Comets by Saffo et al.](https://onlinelibrary.wiley.com/doi/10.1111/cgf.13994).
 For a better visualization, you can replace the URL of the tile provider to one that provides satellite images.
 <singleView :scene="trajectory3D" />

 ::: code-group